slipke/csm_ss15_sem_team_vagrant/chef.md

 #Architecture

 ##Workstation
+The workstation is the computer you use everyday.
+From this machine you can create, edit and manage your cookbooks and recipes.
+The platform of your workstation can be any OS with Chef being available.
+That means you can manage a Ubuntu Server from your Windows workstation.
 @@@ WIP @@@

 ##Server
+The Chef Server hosts your cookbooks to make them available for multiple clients.
+It is basically your main repository for cookbooks.
 @@@ WIP @@@

 ##Node
+Any computer managed by the Chef Server is considered a node.
+Chef client needs to be installed on this computers but that is the only requirement to configure these machines.
 @@@ WIP @@@

 ##Chef-Solo
+Chef-solo is an open source implementation of the Chef-client.
+With Chef-solo you can manage a single node without having to access the Chef Server.
+It requires the cookbooks an dependencies to be on the same physikal disk as the node.
+It is very useful if you want to manage just a single computer for special tasks.
 @@@ WIP @@@

 ##Directory Structure
+  - `chef-repo`
+    - `certificates`
+    - `config`
+    - `cookbooks`
+    - `data_bags`
+    - `environments`
+    - `roles`

+@@@ WIP @@@

+##Librarian-chef/Berkshelf
 @@@ WIP @@@